palpen/ProgrammingNotes/python/python.md

 2. Template for argparse
 ???

-3. Template for pytest
-???

-4. How to set up logging using the `logging` module Near the top of your script, add
+3. How to set up logging using the `logging` module Near the top of your script, add
 ```python
 import logging